artisansdk/ratelimiter/readme.md

 If the logic of the rate limiter is not to your liking, you can use the `Middleware` and the leaky `Bucket` but implement your own instance of `ArtisanSdk\RateLimiter\Contracts\Limiter`.
-Alternatively you could re-implement Laravel's fixed decay rate limiter by modifying the calls that refer to the Leaky Bucket Algorithm with more generic methods on a custom bucket.
+Alternatively you could re-implement Laravel's fixed Decay Rate Limiter by modifying the calls that refer to the Leaky Bucket Algorithm with more generic methods on a custom bucket.
 So long as the `Limiter` contract is implemented, then the `Middleware` can be configured to inject your custom `Limiter`.

 Similar to how a custom cache `Repository` can be injected into the rate `Limiter` class, the `Middleware` can receive your custom `Limiter` as an injected dependency.
 You bind the custom `Limiter` by registering it in your `App\Providers\AppServiceProvider` class.
 Just add to your `register()` method the following (or better, abstract it to it's own method):

 ```php
 use App\Http\RateLimiter;